 Ministry of Health and Social Affairs

-- Measures to mitigate the consequences to social security schemes – export of benefits and coverage of costs for health care conducted in the United Kingdom (in Swedish)
+- Govt Bill 2018/19:53 Measures to mitigate the consequences to social security schemes resulting from Brexit (in Swedish)

 Ministry of Education and Research